dynobo/normcap/README.md

 - Extract URLs, tables, etc. that have been sent to you in screenshot.
 - Copy non-selectable error messages from alert windows.
 - Capture subtitles from video stills.
-- Easily extract text from menu entries or hover messages.
+- Extract text from menu entries or hover messages.

 **Why "NormCap":**